jdhao/blog_source/nvim_file_backup.md

 + `yes`: it will copy the original file to the backup location and overwrite the original file.
-+ `no`: it will rename the original file (i.e., move the original file to the backup directory) and write a new file with the same name.
++ `no`: it will rename the original file (i.e., move it to the backup directory) and write a new file with the same name.
-+ `auto`: Nvim will choose what works best for you.
++ `auto`: Nvim will choose whatever works best for you.

 Note that for some applications, you may want to set `backupcopy` to `yes` to avoid [issues](https://github.com/webpack/webpack/issues/781#issuecomment-95523711).